cornsmith/Decapitator/README.md

 *python decapitate.py before.png after.png*

-__Two__ arguments:
+Arguments:
-1. Path to image file to proces
+1. Path to image file to process
 2. Path to output image file

 Need to have OpenCV installed.